mpnally/Terrifically-Simple-JSON/README.md

 3. The `value` of a name/value pair must be the value of the entity property referenced by the name.

 Together, these constraints say,
-"use JSON directly—don't use it to construct your own data-representation format on top of JSON".
+"Terrifically Simple JSON uses JSON directly—it doesn't define its own data-representation format on top of JSON".

 Terrifically Simple JSON defines a special property, `_id`, that allows you to declare which data model entity a particular JSON object corresponds to.